Foods that are Toxic to Dogs: A Comprehensive Guide

 When dogs consume toxic foods, they can experience a range of symptoms that vary in severity.
 The symptoms can appear within minutes or hours after ingestion, depending on the type and amount of food consumed.
 Here are some common effects and symptoms of toxicity in dogs:

-• Neurological symptoms: Some toxic foods can affect a dog’s nervous system, causing symptoms such as tremors, seizures, and paralysis.
-These symptoms can be severe and require immediate medical attention.
+- Neurological symptoms: Some toxic foods can affect a dog’s nervous system, causing symptoms such as tremors, seizures, and paralysis.
+Such symptoms may be serious and necessitate prompt medical attention.

 It’s important to note that not all dogs will experience the same symptoms or severity of symptoms when consuming toxic foods.
 Additionally, some dogs may not show any symptoms at all, which can make it difficult to know if they have consumed something harmful.